top of page

 shaunaweatherly

-• General construction -- 85%, excluding the cost of materials
+• General construction -- 85% of the amount to be paid by the Government, excluding the cost of materials

-• Construction by special trade contractors -- 75%, excluding the cost of materials.
+• Construction by special trade contractors -- 75% of the amound to be paid by the Government, excluding the cost of materials.

-In a recent change, work performed by a subcontractor who is a similarly situated entity does not count toward these limitations and can be used by the prime toward the percentage that must be self-performed.
+Work performed by a first-tier subcontractor who is a "similarly situated entity" does not count toward these limitations and can be used by the prime toward the percentage that must be self-performed.
+However, credit cannot be taken for work that a first-tier subcontractor further subcontracts to a similarly situated entity.

-What is a "similarly situated entity"?
 An entity that has the same small business program status as that which qualified the prime for award AND is considered small for the size standard under the NAICS assigned by the prime contractor to the subcontract.
 Example: Prime contractor received a contract award under a small business set-aside.
 Any first-tier subcontractor who is also a small business AND is a small business under the NAICS assigned by the prime to the subcontract is a "similarly situated entity".
 Independent contractors are considered a subcontractor for the purposes of determining if their work qualifies them as a similarly situated entity.

-By when must I comply?
 For contracts, the Contracting Officer will indicate compliance by either (1) the end of the base term of the contract, and end of each subsequent option period; or (2) by the end of the performance period for each order.
 For orders, it is by the end of the performance period of the order.

-What if I'm part of a joint venture (JV)?
 The JV must perform the applicable percentage by the aggregate of the JV participants.
 Include a term similar to the contract term in the JV agreement.
 There are exceptions for certain JVs.

 • JV Small Business Protégé and Mentor (SBA approved): Protégé must perform at least 40% of the work performed by the JV.